 Medical marijuana glaucoma treatment can help reduced eye pressure and relieve pain.
 But it isn’t the cure people think.

 Glaucoma is the second leading cause of blindness (cataracts are number 1) with about 3.5 million Americana and Canadian’s suffering through this disease.
 It is a gradual loss of vision caused by damage to the optic nerve making it tough for improvement.
 It comes in several varieties, but essentially the culprit is increased interocular pressure (IOP) caused by a build up of fluid in the eye.
+Can cannabis help?
+Here is some information about glaucoma and medical marijuana.

 What Is Medical Marijuana Glaucoma Treatment?
 The discovery of cannabis’s glaucoma-fighting power was happy accident in the War on Drugs.
 In the early 1970s, a group of UCLA researchers, led by Drs.
 Robert Hepler and Thomas Ungerleider, began studying the telltale marijuana “red eye” and pupil dilation in hopes of somehow using the phenomena to help the DEA to narc out stoners.
 The real takeaway, however, was something not at all expected: Cannabis—particularly the THC in cannabis—reduced eye pressure by 25 to 30 percent.
 That result is currently as good as any produced by an FDA-approved glaucoma medication.